 - Individuals not connected with an institution of higher learning, but who have special knowledge or expertise in the area in which the research is being conducted

-- See the complete guidelines for choosing an off-campus mentor
+- See the complete guidelines for working with an off-campus mentor

 Additional Notes about Mentor Eligibility and Availability: